- Best Hotels in Phuket

 - Royal Ploughing Ceremony Day – This highly ceremonial event is held at the Sanam Luang ceremonial site in Bangkok each year, marking a promising start to the new planting season.
 Presided over by a member of the Royal Family, the televised ceremony follows a strict agenda in which court ceremonial gown-dressed Brahmins lead two sacred oxen in a ploughing ritual around the Royal Field while sowing rice seeds into the ground.
 The public holiday takes place during the sixth Thai lunar month, but the exact date isn’t fixed, rather it’s announced by the astrologers a the Bureau of the Royal Household.
 While the ritual is performed in the capital city, celebrations take place across the country – watch for processions and other special events for the day in Phuket.

 - Visakha Bucha – The holiest of all Buddhist holidays is commemorated on the full-moon day of the sixth lunar month which normally falls in May.
 It celebrates Buddha’s birth, enlightenment and passing.
-In 2016, it will be celebrated on May 20.
 During this public holiday, Thai Buddhists visit the temple to make merit in addition to making an extra effort to uphold the Five Precepts of Buddhist teachings which include abstinence from alcohol.
 Around every temple and monastery throughout Thailand, and in Phuket, you’ll find worshippers forming candle-lit processions at dusk.
 Visitors are more than welcome to participate.
 Some bars and clubs close for the day, and those that do remain open may keep the music at lower levels and only serve them in a very discreet manner, such as pouring beer into tea cups.